-As some of you may have followed on Twitter, last weekend I participated in the 24 Hour Novel challenge.
+As some of you may have followed on Twitter, in the last week of June I participated in the 24 Hour Novel challenge.
 Writers from all over the world got together and attempted to write a novel of 50k words in a single 24-hour period.
 It was a test of endurance and stretched our creativity to the limit.

 Despite being a working ghostwriter with lots of experience behind me, I was genuinely surprised by how much I learned about myself as a writer.
 There were a lot of assumptions I had that were disproven during the ordeal, and a lot of productivity techniques that were cemented as essential in my writing practice moving forward.

 So, here’s what I learned!

 To reach a goal of 50k words in 24 hours you have to write an average of 2084 words each hour.
 That’s a huge amount of output and creative strain to keep up for so long.